Marwan-Alhindi/minota/minota.client/README.md

 1. Create a file under `src/scenes/`, e.g. `MyScene.jsx`.
 2. Export a React component wrapping your `<Canvas>` or meshes.
-3. Import and render it in `main.jsx` or via routing.
+3. Import and render it in `App.jsx` or via routing.

 ```jsx
 // src/scenes/MyScene.jsx